Steph-harris/codewars_dashboard/README.md

 ```

 ### Development
+You will need an account at https://www.codewars.com to get an API key.

 To run this app locally, you'll need to create a .env file in the root directory with the following default vars:

 ```sh